PostHog/posthog.com/contents/blog/best-hipaa-compliant-analytics-tools.md

 Tailored to the needs of Internet Of Things (IoT) organizations, Countly’s product analytics platform offers tools such as multi-device user tracking and crash analytics.
 This makes it especially suited to hardware manufacturers, or teams who need to focus on debugging customer issues.

-Unlike PostHog (above) and Plausible (below), Countly isn’t open source - though it does offer a range of plugins to increase extensibility and add features such as surveys, dashboards and funnel analysis.
+Unlike PostHog (above) and Plausible (below), Countly isn’t open source - though it does offer a range of apps to increase extensibility and add features such as surveys, dashboards and funnel analysis.

 ### Features & benefits

 - User tracking across desktop, mobile and IOT devices
-- Library of plugins to extend functionaility
+- Library of apps to extend functionaility
 - Push notifications and crash analytics

 ### Is Countly HIPAA compliant?